 How Charitable Gift Annuities Work

 The income you receive is determined by the amount of your gift and your age(s).
-See our Gift Annuity Rates Table (PDF) for rates at specific ages, or use our Gift Annuity Calculator.
+See our Gift Annuity Rates Table (PDF) for rates at specific ages, or use our Gift Annuity Calculator (below).
 With a deferred gift annuity, because the payments do not begin until a specified future date that you choose, you receive even higher life income payments than those listed in the rate table and a higher immediate income tax deduction.

 - Generous, partially tax-free income for life